 Thousands attend Jobbie Nooner, Macomb County’s boozy boat party in Lake St. Clair, every year, but thousands more don’t.
-What’s it like? you might be wondering.
+What’s it like? you might wonder.
 Is it as crazy as I’ve heard?

 To answer that question, you must first think of a bar.